praneethvallabhaneni/Black-Swan-group-workshop/README.md

 Black Swan – computer forensics specialist provides you with the data mined in a wide array of formats of your choosing.
 We can produce charts, graphs and other visual presentations to help you and/or a jury understand what the data means.

-#praneeth will be demostrating Real-Time capture and processing software.
+#Praneeth will be demostrating Real-Time capture and processing software.

 #Noah will be demostrating Image and video processing and Photogrammetry.